Dear Fellow Traveller

 In fact, less money and more “no frills” can lead to awesome experiences.
 More authentic experiences.

 “But travel costs money”, I hear you say.
 Yes, it does.
-And the tours I currently offer are not affordable for everyone, although they are great value and jam-packed with heaps of amazing inclusions (another shameless plug, sorry!)
+And the tours I currently offer are not affordable for everyone.

 I would like to offer an alternative.

 What if you could have a say in what you did and how you spend your days?

 What if the cost was more appealing?
 Cheaper?

 What if you could be independent AND have support and companionship if you wanted or needed it?